-The Womans body shape saved by Hollywood !
+The Woman’s body shape saved by Hollywood !

-The new silhouette emphasized a flat chest and any womanly curves were eliminated as the line became more simplified.
-The infamous Symington Side Lacer became briefly popular, and certainly was a godsend to the lesbian community.In effect, this was a bra that could be laced at both sides and in to flatten a womans chest.
+The new silhouette emphasized a flat chest and any womanly curves were eliminated as the line became more simplified and gamine.
+The infamous Symington Side Lacer became briefly popular, and certainly was a godsend to the lesbian community.In effect, this was a bra that could be laced at both sides and in to flatten a woman’s chest.
 The aim was to look boyish.
-Corsets gave way to Latex girdles and cami-bockers – directoire knickers with a chemise – among young women during the Roaring Twenties.
+Corsets gave way to Latex girdles and cami-knickers – worn under a simple chemise dress.

 |Early 1920’s silhouette

 After a determined attempt in the early 1920’s by designers to discard the need for a bust at all, the continued appearance of breasts on women necessitated bringing back the brassiere and dress designs for a more shapely figure.
 The top image of Fay Lanphier from the 1926 film [ also starring Louise Brooks ]

-The American Venus, gives a good idea of how Hollywood undeniably helped rescue the female shape from the more austere post war European movement.
+The 1926 movie The American Venus, gives a good idea of how Hollywood undeniably helped rescue the female shape from the more austere post war European movement.